r2devops/hub/jobs/kubectl_deploy/README.md

 | ---- | ----------- | ------- |
 | `FILES_LOCATION` | Folder name, if multiple .yaml files; Or file name that contains the manifests | ` ` |
 | `KUBECTL_OPTIONS` | Additional options for the command kubectl | ` ` |

+!!! info
+    Here is an example of what you can put in `FILES_LOCATION` if you have multiple files but not in the same folder
+        ```yaml
+        FILES_LOCATION: "myfile1.yaml -f myfile2.yaml -f myfile3.yml"
+        ```